ninivert/ParticleAccelerator/docs/Journal.md

 	- Do not work with all combination of speed and charge
 	- To change the direction, change BOTH signs of speed and charge

+## Stage 8

+- bool beamFromParticle for Beam::Beam() (2 different representations of Beams)
+- update correct dependencies in header files -> use bundles

 ## Todo

 - ExerciceP14